Adventure Tour No. 300 E

 After the visit you continue your journey to Kalpitiya through Puttalam.
 Puttalam is situated at the center of the Coconut Triangle; Puttalam is the second largest Coconut producer of the country while also being the center of salt production.
 The Kaffir community in this area was brought to the island by the Portuguese from African villages.
 The Kaffir slaves settled here and their descendants speak Portuguese Creole.

 Check-in at the Palagama Beach Resort, Kalpitiya in the evening.
 The western peninsular area of Kalpitiya in the Puttalam district of Sri Lanka is remarkably untouched by tourism.
 Dinner and overnight at the lodge.

 Day 11 Kalpitiya – Negombo

-After lunch you leave Kalpitiya and drive to Negombo on the busy coastal road through Chilaw, you will arrive at Sunset Beach Hotel or Hotel St. Lachlan, Negombo, in the late afternoon.
+In the early afternoon you leave Kalpitiya and drive to Negombo on the busy coastal road through Chilaw, you will arrive at Sunset Beach Hotel or Hotel St. Lachlan, Negombo, in the late afternoon.
 Dinner and overnight at the hotel

 Day 12 Negombo

 Breakfast at you hotel and END OF TOUR